Hash Value

 A fixed-length value generated from arbitrary-length data using a hash function.
 Used for data integrity verification and tamper detection.

 A hash value is a fixed-length output generated by applying a hash function to arbitrary-length input data.
-The same input always produces the same hash value, but reversing the process to recover the original data is computationally infeasible.
+The same input always produces the same hash value, while reversing the process to recover the original data is computationally infeasible.
+This one-way property is the defining characteristic of hash functions and forms the foundation for security and data verification technologies.